aamini/FastConv.jl/README.md

 ### Overview
-This package accomplishes two main contributions to convolutions in Julia.
+FastConv.jl makes two main contributions for computing convolutions in Julia.

 1. Accelerated convolutions for Machine Vision, Machine Learning applications.
 2. Scalable implementation of *n-dimensional* convolutions that do not exist in current base Julia software.